jtlabsio/settings/README.md

 go get -u go.jtlabs.io/settings
 ```

-## Usage
+## Usage (tag-first)

-The following snippet demonstrates creating `settings.ReadOptions` with instructions that the `settings.Gather` function uses to populate the supplied config struct:
+The preferred way to wire overrides is to tag your config struct with `arg` and `env`. `Gather` will read those tags and automatically map CLI flags and environment variables to fields:

 ```go
 package main